zilch/type-route/docs/api-reference/parameter-definition/param.md

 ### Default

 Any `optional` parameter may also provide a `default` modifier.
 The default modifier will ensure that even if a value was not provided for a particular parameter it will appear to the application that a value was provided.
-Paginated list pages could benefit from this modifier, for example, to guarantee that a query parameter specifying the `page` has the default value 1 if not other value is provided.
+Paginated list pages could benefit from this modifier, for example, to guarantee that a query parameter specifying the `page` has the default value 1 if no other value is provided.

 ```tsx
 defineRoute(